modir/using-laminas-framework-book/version2/docs/forms.md

 transports for sending mail (in this example, we will use the @`Laminas\Mail\Transport\Sendmail` class which uses the *sendmail* program for delivering E-mails).

-I> Install the @`Laminas\Mail` component with Composer by typing the following command:
+> Install the @`Laminas\Mail` component with Composer by typing the following command:
-I>
+>
-I> `php composer.phar require laminas/laminas-mail`
+> `php composer.phar require laminas/laminas-mail`

-I> The [sendmail](http://www.sendmail.com/sm/open_source/) program is a free open-source mail transfer agent for Linux/Unix operating systems.
+> The [sendmail](http://www.sendmail.com/sm/open_source/) program is a free open-source mail transfer agent for Linux/Unix operating systems.
-I> It accepts messages that a PHP script passes to it, deciding based upon the message header which I> delivery method it should use, and then passes the message through the SMTP protocol to the I> appropriate mail server (like Google Mail) for delivery to the recipient.
+> It accepts messages that a PHP script passes to it, deciding based upon the message header which
+> delivery method it should use, and then passes the message through the SMTP protocol to the
+> appropriate mail server (like Google Mail) for delivery to the recipient.

 Start with creating the *MailSender.php* file under the *Service* directory under the module's source directory (see figure 7.19 for example).